npolley/CircumSpectrum/src/CORALIE/README.md

 Typical workflow:

 1. **Choose two fingerprints**
-   - Select an pair of fingerprints from the interactive Tier 1 correlation plot for detailed comparison.
+   - Select an intersecting pair of fingerprints from the interactive Tier 1 correlation plot for detailed comparison.
 2. **Select display features**
    - Optionally filter to specific subsystem models significant to phenotypic output in reference assay.
 Select hierarchical clustering or diagonal optimisation.
 3. **Compute and visualize correlations**